A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Variational Methods for Item Factor Analysis

 Optimizing the IW-ELBO permits trading computational efficiency for a better approximation to the MML estimator by increasing $R$.
+As with the ELBO, we can obtain an unbiased estimator for the gradient of the IW-ELBO w.r.t. $\boldsymbol{\xi} = (\boldsymbol{\theta}^\top, \boldsymbol{\psi}^\top)^\top$ via the reparameterization trick:

-A drawback of IWVI, however, is that increasing $R$ can degrade performance of the gradient estimator for the inference model parameters $\boldsymbol{\phi}$.
-Specifically, Rainforth et al. (2018) theoretically and empirically show that as $R$ increases, the signal-to-noise ratio of the inference model gradient estimator tends to zero so that the estimator becomes completely random.
-This problem can be mitigated, however, by increasing the number of samples $S$ used for Monte Carlo approximation of the IW-ELBO or the number of mini-batch samples $M$ used for our AMSGrad optimization procedure (Rainforth et al., 2018).
-We find this simple solution performs reasonably for our purposes, although we note that other solutions are available (e.g., Tucker, Lawson, Gu, \& Maddison, 2019).
+where $\boldsymbol{\epsilon}_{1:R} \sim \prod_{r = 1}^R\mathcal{N}(\boldsymbol{\epsilon}_r)$ and $\widetilde{w}_r = w_r / \sum_{r' = 1}^R w_{r'}$ are normalized importance weights.
+Problematically, however, increasing $R$ degrades performance of the above gradient estimator for the inference model parameters $\boldsymbol{\psi}$ (but not for the item parameters $\boldsymbol{\theta}$).
+Specifically, Rainforth et al. (2018) theoretically and empirically show that as $R$ increases, the signal-to-noise ratio (SNR) of the inference model gradient estimator tends to zero so that the estimator becomes completely random.
+We resolve this issue using Tucker et al.'s (2019) doubly reparameterized gradient (DReG) estimator:

+The DReG estimator is unbiased, has increasing SNR as $R \rightarrow \infty$, and empirically demonstrates lower variance than alternative estimators.
+In practice, the IW-ELBO $\boldsymbol{\theta}$-gradient and DReG estimators can be successfully approximated using a single Monte Carlo sample (e.g., Burda et al., 2016; Tucker et al., 2019), so we set $S = 1$ for all numerical examples in this work.